Travels from District of Columbia, USA

-Lisa Myers is an Emmy award-winning Senior Investigative Correspondent for NBC News, a seasoned political analyst, and one of the most respected journalists in the country.
+Lisa Myers is an Emmy award-winning reporter who was Senior Investigative Correspondent for NBC News.
+She is a seasoned political analyst, and one of the most respected journalists in the country.
 Her groundbreaking reports on the financial meltdown, war on terror, politics, assorted political and corporate scandals, and the Pentagon’s sometimes broken military procurement system have triggered official investigations and won critical acclaim.

-Myers can be seen on the top-rated NBC Nightly News with Brian Williams and Today, as well as on MSNBC.
+Myers frequently appeared on the top-rated NBC Nightly News with Brian Williams and Today, as well as on MSNBC.